-Polar bears do not need to feed daily in the wintertime but will have to worry about finding prey within a week.
+Polar bears do not need to feed daily in the wintertime but will worry about finding prey within a week.
 The fat of a single seal is enough for a bear to survive a week; however, if it does not get food after this time, it will begin to draw on its internal reserves and weaken.

 When the summer period arrives, the polar bear will begin to use its fat reserves and eat vegetables that provide energy and nutrients.
-In summer, the polar bear can feed several times in a day if they are lucky to find food remains.
+In summer, the polar bear can feed several times a day if they are lucky to find food remains.
 However, the summer conditions will not allow them to find enough nutrients since seals will be practically out of reach.